SelligentMarketingCloud/MobileSDK-Cordova/README.md

 Get the type of the remote messages that are being displayed.

-The response of the success callback is a number corresponding with a constant of the [AndroidRemoteMessagesDisplayType](#selligentinappmessagerefreshtype) enum.
+The response of the success callback is a number corresponding with a constant of the [RemoteMessagesDisplayType](#selligentremotemessagesdisplaytype) enum.

 ##### getRemoteMessagesDisplayType Example